LVPlayground/playground/javascript/features/finance/README.md

 Small amounts of money exchanged in casinos, Pay 'n Spray shops and vehicle tuning shops will be accounted for by the [FinancialDispositionMonitor](financial_disposition_monitor.js).

+## Community contributions
+Each experienced player on Las Venturas Playground is asked to make community contributions.
+This actually is a form of tax, but let's be honest, it sounds nicer when it's for a good purpose.

+This money is taken every minute from player's accounts when they have a certain amount of money in their possession.
+The amount depends on whether they're registered, and whether they're a VIP on Las Venturas Playground.